|

 project.
 This is neither a formal Rails on Wheels project, nor is it specifically

-a project of Operations SIG, though members of both groups are participating.
+a project of the Operations SIG, though members of both groups are participating.

 Our plan was to have this new layout operational in time for the Gateway 2001